-10. Scan the tag on the fitting.
+Scan fitting lable.
 Rescan if needed.
-On smaller couplings, the tag can be removed and laid flat for better reading.
+On smaller couplings, the lable can be removed and laid flat for better reading.

-- 11 - Verify that the display matches the sticker.
+Verify that the display matches the lable.

 If the label and the machine don't match, rescan the fitting label or input manually.